XPL0Z/spotish/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

+if you find a bug please fork the repo and create a pull request.
+You can also simply open an issue with the tag "bug" and priority tag.
+Don't forget to give the project a star!
+Thanks again!

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!